 The Cheetah had been unable to hurt the beasts, so she just jumped aside and chose to chase after Jimmy.
 She soon caught up with him as he burst into a room where Golden Glider lay near Captain Cold and the Enforcer.
 “Lisa!” cried Debbi Domaine.
 “What’s going on?
 Come on, we’re out of here!”

-Golden Glider jumped between her friend and her angry, gun-ready sibling.
-“What if Lisa don’t want to play no more?”
-Captain Cold said threateningly.
+Golden Glider jumped between her friend and her angry, gun-ready brother Captain Cold, who said threateningly, “What if Lisa don’t want to play no more?”

 The Cheetah snarled and leaped over the bed to bring Cold crashing to the floor.
 One kick from the agile girl sent his cold gun skittering free.
 She saw Lisa freeze from indecision and said, “We need you.
 Come on, you know it’s right.”